-- As regards the conduct of measurements and tests, the technical requirements shall be met in respect of: - (a) apparatus and procedures for the conduct of tests; - (b) apparatus and procedures for emission measurement and sampling; - (c) methods for data evaluation and calculations; - (d) methods for establishing deterioration factors; - (e) methods for taking account of emissions of crankcase gases; - (f) methods for determining and taking account of continuous or infrequent regeneration of exhaust after-treatment systems; - (g) in relation to electronically controlled engines in categories NRE, NRG, complying with the emission limits set out in Appendix 1 to this paragraph and using electronic control to determine both the quantity and timing of injecting fuel or using electronic control to activate, deactivate or modulate the emission control system used to reduce NO_X: - (i) emission control strategies, and shall include the documentation required to demonstrate those strategies; - (ii) NO_X control measures, and shall include the method used to demonstrate those control measures: - (iii) the area associated with the relevant non-road steady-state test cycle, within which the amount by which the emissions are permitted to exceed the emission limits set out in Appendix 1 to this paragraph is controlled; - (iv) the selection by the technical service of additional measurement points from within the control area during the emission bench test. - 5.1.5.
-Any adjustment, repair, disassembly, cleaning or replacement of engine components or systems which are scheduled to be performed on a periodic basis to prevent malfunction of the engine, shall only be done to the extent that is technologically necessary to ensure proper functioning of the emission control system as set out in paragraph 3.4 of Annex 8.
+- 5.1.4.
+As regards the conduct of measurements and tests, the technical requirements shall be met in respect of: - (a) Apparatus and procedures for the conduct of tests; - (b) Apparatus and procedures for emission measurement and sampling; - (c) Methods for data evaluation and calculations; - (d) Methods for establishing deterioration factors; - (e) Methods for taking account of emissions of crankcase gases; - (f) Methods for determining and taking account of continuous or infrequent regeneration of exhaust after-treatment systems; - (g) In relation to electronically controlled engines in categories NRE, NRG, complying with the emission limits set out in Appendix 2 to this Regulation and using electronic control to determine both the quantity and timing of injecting fuel or using electronic control to activate, deactivate or modulate the emission control system used to reduce NO_X: - (i) Emission control strategies, and shall include the documentation required to demonstrate those strategies; - (ii) NO_X control measures, and shall include the method used to demonstrate those control measures; - (iii) The area associated with the relevant non-road steady-state test cycle, within which the amount by which the emissions are permitted to exceed the emission limits set out in Appendix 2 to this Regulation is controlled; - (iv) The selection by the technical service of additional measurement points from within the control area during the emission bench test. - 5.1.5.
+Any adjustment, repair, disassembly, cleaning or replacement of engine components or systems which are scheduled to be performed on a periodic basis to prevent malfunction of the engine, shall only be done to the extent that is technologically necessary to ensure proper functioning of the emission control system as set out in paragraph 3.4 of Annex 8. - 5.2.
+Where, in accordance with the parameters defining the engine family laid down in Annex 10, one engine family covers more than one power range, the parent engine (for the purposes of type-approval) and all engine types within the same family (for the purposes of conformity of production) shall, with respect to the applicable power ranges: - (a) Meet the most stringent emission limit values; - (b) Be tested using the test cycles that correspond to the most stringent emission limit values; - (c) Be subject to the earliest applicable dates for type-approval and placing on the market set out in paragraph 12.

-- 5.2.
-Where, in accordance with the parameters defining the engine family laid down in Annex 10, one engine family covers more than one power range, the parent engine (for the purposes of type-approval) and all engine types within the same family (for the purposes of conformity of production) shall, with respect to the applicable power ranges: - (a) meet the most stringent emission limit values; - (b) be tested using the test cycles that correspond to the most stringent emission limit values: - (c) be subject to the earliest applicable dates for type-approval and placing on the market set out in paragraph 12. - 5.3.
+- 5.3.
 The technical requirements relating to emission control strategies as set out in Annex 9 to this regulation shall apply. - 5.4.
 The use of defeat strategies shall be prohibited. - 5.5.
-Engine types and engine families shall be designed and fitted with emission control strategies in such a way as to prevent tampering to the extent possible. - 5.6 Measurements and tests with regard to the area associated with the non-road steady-state test cycle. - 5.6.1.
+Engine types and engine families shall be designed and fitted with emission control strategies in such a way as to prevent tampering to the extent possible.
+For this purpose, paragraphs 3 and 4 of Annex 9 and Appendix A.3 of Annex 9 shall apply. - 5.6 Measurements and tests with regard to the area associated with the non-road steady-state test cycle. - 5.6.1.
 General requirements

-This paragraph shall apply for electronically controlled engines of categories NRE and NRG, complying with emission limits set out in Appendix 1 to this paragraph and using electronic control to determine both the quantity and timing of injecting fuel or using electronic control to activate, de-activate or modulate the emission control system used to reduce NO_X .
+This paragraph shall apply for electronically controlled engines of categories NRE and NRG, complying with emission limits set out in Appendix 2 to this Regulation and using electronic control to determine both the quantity and timing of injecting fuel or using electronic control to activate, de-activate or modulate the emission control system used to reduce NO_x.

-This paragraph sets out the technical requirements relating to the area associated with the relevant NRSC, within which the amount by which that the emissions shall be permitted to exceed the emission limits set out in Appendix 1 to this paragraph is controlled.
+This paragraph sets out the technical requirements relating to the area associated with the relevant NRSC, within which the amount by which that the emissions shall be permitted to exceed the emission limits set out in Appendix 2 to this Regulation is controlled.